Skip to main content

 About 1 in 8 women born today in the United States will get breast cancer at some point in their lives.
 There are estimates that 20-30% of patients with an early-stage cancer will have their cancer return as metastatic, even if they were told their early-stage cancer had been “cured.”
 Another 8% of new breast cancer cases are found to be metastatic at their initial diagnosis.

 The color really stands out,” said Shannon Rucker, MedStar Paramedic.
-“My wife is a breast cancer survivor, and she looks forward to seeing the pink gloves every year.
+“My wife is a breast cancer warrior, and she looks forward to seeing the pink gloves every year.
 Hopefully this will encourage people to think about breast cancer and talk to their doctors; and it’s nice to be able to recognize those who have fought the disease, especially those we have lost,” she added.

 Next to skin cancer, breast cancer is the most common cancer type found in women in the United States.

-But it’s not just women, about 2,710 new cases of invasive breast cancer are expected to be diagnosed in men in 2022, and it is estimated 530 men will die from breast cancer this year.
+But it’s not just women, about 2,800 new cases of invasive breast cancer are expected to be diagnosed in men in 2023, and it is estimated 530 men will die from breast cancer this year.

 Early detection is the key to positive outcomes.

 In the beginning of the development process, breast cancer is too small to feel and does not cause signs and symptoms that are easily detected by the naked eye or to the touch.
-As it progresses and grows however, breast cancer can cause changes in how the breasts look or feel.
+As it progresses and grows, however, breast cancer can cause changes in how the breasts look or feel.

 Symptoms to watch out for include:

-• A new lump in the breast or underarm (armpit)
+• A new lump in the breast or underarm (armpit).

-• Thickening or swelling of part of the breast
+• Thickening or swelling of part of the

-• Irritation or dimpling of breast skin
+• Irritation or dimpling of breast

-• Redness or flaky skin in the nipple area or the breast
+• Redness or flaky skin in the nipple area or the

-• Pulling in of the nipple or pain in the nipple area
+• Pulling in of the nipple or pain in the nipple

-• Nipple discharge other than breast milk, including blood
+• Nipple discharge other than breast milk, including

-• Any change in the size or the shape of the breast
+• Any change in the size or the shape of the

-• Pain in any area of the breast
+• Pain in any area of the

 Regular mammograms are the best tools doctors have found in discovering breast cancer early in its stage.
-Sometimes mammograms can detect the cancer up to three years before it can be felt.
+Sometimes mammograms can detect cancer up to three years before it can be felt.
 When breast cancer is found in its early stages and treated appropriately, many women have the opportunity to go on to living long and healthy lives.

 https://www.nationalbreastcancer.org/breast-cancer-facts